duncancmt/shamir/README.md

 optional arguments:
-  -h, --help         show this help message and exit --version VERSION  Nonce to distinguish multiple splits of the same secret
+  -h, --help         show this help message and exit --nonce NONCE      Nonce to distinguish multiple splits of the same secret
 ```

 ```